 Having inherited the management philosophy of our founder, TAIYO YUDEN has set forth its mission for a new era, namely, to be stronger and more socially aware through the wonders of science.
-Achieving this mission means working to deliver wholly original products and services that demonstrate the strengths we have to offer.
+Achieving this mission means working to deliver wholly original products and services that demon-

 Recent years, in particular, have been witness to the rise of tectonic shifts-megatrends-in domains such as technology, the environment, public health and others.
 For its part, TAIYO YUDEN has sought to address such megatrends with agility in the formulation of its business strategy, R&D strategy, and human resources strategy.
-Through business activities we are endeavoring to resolve social issues and contribute to the creation of a safe, comfortable, and convenient society, while growing together with society on a sustainable basis.
+Through business activities we are endeavoring to resolve social issues and contribute to the creation of a safe, comfortable, and convenient society, while growing together